-PPS Pitch ID Site Name Capacity balance Key issues Realistic supply / demand balance R1013s SUPERMARINE SPORTS AND SOCIAL CLUB -0.25 Training pitch - Rotated with Pitches 2 and 3.
+PPS Pitch ID Site Name Capacity balance Key issues R1013s SUPERMARINE SPORTS AND SOCIAL CLUB -0.25 Training pitch - Rotated with Pitches 2 and 3.
 The rugby union club say they need to develop surfaces capable of dealing with the very high traffic levels that they are seeing as more youth age groups and ladies sides come through.
 They would like an all-purpose training surface or more floodlighting on pitches to allow increased usage.
 There were 20 cancellations across the four pitches on the club site during the season and so carrying capacity is adjusted slightly to reflect this on a pro rata basis across the site.
-The adjusted capacity could be further reduced as it is understood that -0.7
+The adjusted capacity could be further reduced as it is understood that there is also football play on the pitch on occasion.
+However, there are no figures to quantify this. -0.7